 - All purpose thread to match both fabric and ribbon

-- Invisible thread; optional but helpful for final strap stitching
+- Invisible thread; optional but our choice for ribbon stitching

 - See-through ruler